The William Sutton Prize for Social Innovation

-Please make sure you read through the eligibility and assessment criteria before starting your form.
-Entrants do not need to be employed in the charity or third sector, but must be able to specify how their idea will make a positive social contribution.
+Please make sure you read the guidance document before starting your form.
+Entrants do not need to be employed in the charity or third sector, but must be able to specify how their idea will make a positive social impact in the focus areas listed.

 The below guidance information will help you shape your application and provide you with a more detailed understanding of how applications will be shortlisted.